 - unable to sit still, but pacing and wringing their hands

-- lacking interest in usual activities and going out with friends
+- lacking interest in usual activities

 - being forgetful